jrheard/madison-wcb/docs/quickstart.rst

     for i in range(4):

         # Move forward twenty steps, then
-        # turn 90 degrees to the right.
+        # turn ninety degrees to the right.
         move_forward(20)
         turn_right(90)